openebs/website/website/src/blogs/openebs-0-6-serves-ios-amidst-chaos-and-much-more.md

 As mentioned above, our next release also enables users to try out _cStor — a storage engine_ that is more efficient in terms of performance and capacity management.
 It also reduces the number of containers required to run OpenEBS.
 If you are interested in taking a look, please get in touch as we have some alpha users of cStor now.

 With its strong community of users, developers, and partners building us into their solutions, it feels like OpenEBS is nearly unstoppable.
 As always, we look forward to your feedback and suggestions on this release and the direction that you want to see OpenEBS move going foward.
 Please reach out to us on Slack or add comments below. [https://slack.openebs.io](https://slack.openebs.io/?__hstc=216392137.386b1bc3a48de21192b74b07a4e27366.1580120418429.1580120418429.1580120418429.1&__hssc=216392137.1.1580120418429&__hsfp=3765904294)/

-Finally, if you have not done so yet, claim your free access to [MayaOnline](https://mayaonline.io/).
-You will be surprised by how easy it can be to visualize and manage your storage needs.

 [Public domain](https://creativecommons.org/publicdomain/mark/1.0/).